AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/grouping-task-percent-breakdown-2.md

 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
 title: "Grouping: task percent breakdown 2"
-description: In this custom task grouping, you can display tasks grouped by a range of their percent complete values.
-The breakdowns show percent complete value of 10 percent point increments: 1-10%, 11-20%, etc.
+description: "In this custom task grouping, you can display tasks grouped by a range of their percent complete values.
+The breakdowns show percent complete value of 10 percent point increments: 1-10%, 11-20%, etc."
 ---

 # Grouping: task percent breakdown 2